ericwq/examples/tty/client.md

 - Set the `ip`,`port`,`key`,`predict_mode`,`verbose` parameter.
 Here, `network` is `NULL`.
 - `Overlay::OverlayManager overlays` is initialized in construction function.
   - `overlays` contains `NotificationEngine`, `PredictionEngine`, `TitleEngine`.
 The design of these engine is unclear.
-- `Terminal::Display display` is initialized in construction function.
+- `Terminal::Display` is initialized in construction function.
   - `display` uses `Ncurses` libtool to setup the terminal.

 ### STMClient::init